superlinked/VectorHub/docs/use_cases/recSys-basic.md

     ------------------------------

-As we see in the above, the context article was about Donald Trump.
-Our recommendered articles also mention Mr. Trump - it makes sense to assume that people who read the context article would also be interested in reading our recommendations.
+Our context article (above) was about Donald Trump.
+Our recommended articles also mention Mr. Trump.
+And it makes intuitive sense that people who read the context article would also be interested in reading our recommendations.

-We will now try to identify two different articles, and find articles similar/relavent to both.
-This is done by simple vector averaging before cosine similarity search.
-We will use articles from Entertainment and Business section.
+We now try to identify two different articles, and find articles similar/relevant to both.
+We do this using simple vector averaging before doing our cosine similarity search.
+We use articles from the Entertainment and Business sections.

 ```python